Dear American Honda, please bring the CBR1000RR-R Fireblade SP 30th Anniversary to the U.S.!

 Being a limited edition, you’ll also get your bike’s number on the top triple-clamp, with markings also on the Akrapovic exhaust and the smartfob key.

 These changes aside, we at SBI love us a good ol’ retro racer.
-In our mind, Kawasaki should be bringing the Jonathan Rea special from Argentina out and we can have ourselves a Honda/Kawasaki retro-off, but that’s assuming Honda brings this bike to American shores.
+In our mind, Kawasaki should be bringing the Jonathan Rea special from Argentina out and we can have ourselves a Honda versus Kawasaki retro-off, but that’s assuming Honda brings this bike to American shores.

 Either way, we know what our new screen saver is!